Senya Platform Tips

 Ratings Matter!

-One of the best things about the Senya platform is the Tier Bonus Program, where you can earn bonus money for taking more jobs in a month and for taking last-minute jobs!
+One of the best things about the Senya platform is the bonus programs, where you can earn bonus money for taking more jobs in a month and for taking last-minute jobs!
 Eligibility for the bonus program is dependent on maintaining a 4-star or higher overall rating on your profile.

 Ratings are a simple way for you to build and market yourself to schools, who are looking for highly-rated substitutes to favorite and offer additional job postings.
 Ratings are also important to get feedback from schools so that you can better understand their expectations and develop your substitute teaching abilities.